kuropat/DES_Balrog_pipeline/README.md

 *

 #### RunBase.sh
 An example how to create environment and run the BalrogBase.py

 input:
 *
            <meds base> derectory where data will be;
            <tilename>
+           <mode> positional code:
+                  - 1 prep only;
-           <mode> positional code 1 -prep only; 2 - coadd and catalog
+                    2 coadd and catalog
+	            4 meds for base
+                    8 injection
-	          4 - meds for base; 8 - injection; 16 - coadd and catalog
+                   16 coadd and catalog for injected images 32  meds for injected
-                     for injected images;
-	          32 - meds for injected; 63 - all together
+                   63  all together
+                  -
-           <ncpu> - number of CPUs to be used by GalSim, by defauld the progrm will use
+           <ncpu>  number of CPUs to be used by GalSim, by defauld the progrm will use
                             ncpu equal the number of bands *